benedictgeek/airplane-templates/python_selenium_example/README.md

 ## Next steps

 - Navigate to the python_selenium_example directory: `cd python_selenium_example`
+- Make sure you have `selenium` installed.
+An example `requirements.txt` is provided with the necessary `selenium` dependency and can be installed via `pip install -r requirements.txt`.
 - Run your task locally: `airplane dev`

   > You need to have Firefox and `geckodriver` installed to run locally.